Solinea/goldstone-server/docs/HACKING.md

 ## Fork and Clone Goldstone Repos

-Depending on your contributor status (core or community), you will either create forks of the [goldstone-server](https://github.com/Solinea/goldstone-server) and [goldstone-docker](https://github.com/Solinea/goldstone-docker) Github repositories, or you will be working on on branches from the main repos.
+Depending on your contributor status (core or community), you will either create a fork of the [goldstone-server](https://github.com/Solinea/goldstone-server) Github repositories, or you will be working on on branches from the main repo.

 The commands given below are for use by core contributors.
-If you are a community contributor, your first step will be to [fork the repositories](https://help.github.com/articles/fork-a-repo/).
+If you are a community contributor, your first step will be to [fork the repository](https://help.github.com/articles/fork-a-repo/).
 You will also substitute your own github user id for "Solinea" in the following clone commands.

     $ mkdir ~/devel
     $ cd ~/devel